iasi-org/.github/profile/README.md

 ---

-# Engineering Assisted by Intelligent Systems (IASI)
+# Intelligence-Assisted Systems Engineering (IASI)

 IASI is an open ecosystem dedicated to exploring a new way of engineering.